 As per all policy consultations concerning the resources and waste sector or matters relating to the activities of Valpak and its members, we will be producing a draft response to the updated proposals for the Plastic Packaging Tax.
 This will be circulated to Valpak members for comments and feedback prior to its submission to HM Treasury in August.
 We hope to share our draft response with members in the coming weeks.

-Get in touch with Valpak if you wish to share your views on the updated proposals for the Plastic Packaging Tax or discuss for the proposals might affect your business.
+Get in touch with Valpak if you wish to share your views on the updated proposals for the Plastic Packaging Tax or discuss how the proposals might affect your business.